petarpredrag/agrowars/README.md

 Script: battle.php

 Query strings:
-int army1 - number of soldiers for Army 1
+int army1 - number of soldiers for Army 1<br />
-int army2 - number of soldiers for Army 2
+int army2 - number of soldiers for Army 2<br />
-int size - number of soldiers fighting per turn (optional)
+int size - number of soldiers fighting per turn (optional)<br />

 Logic:
 Battle is set on a random location (actual readings taken from www.apixu.com API) with its own time and weather conditions.